Fast and Safe: Accelerated gradient methods with optimality certificates and underestimate sequences: Introduction

 \subsection{Contributions}

-In this section we state the main contributions of this paper (listed in no particular order). \begin{itemize} \item \textbf{Underestimate Sequence.} We introduce the concept of an UnderEstimate Sequence (UES), which extends Nesterov's work on estimate sequences in \cite{Nesterov83}.
+The main contributions of this paper are stated now (listed in no particular order). \begin{itemize} \item \textbf{Underestimate Sequence.} We introduce the concept of an UnderEstimate Sequence (UES).
 The UES consists of three sequences $\{x_k\}_{k=0}^\infty$, $\{\phi_k(x)\}_{k=0}^\infty$ and $\{\alpha_k\}_{k=0}^\infty$, where for all $k$, $\phi_k(x)$ is a \emph{global lower bound} on the objective function $F(x)$.
-While there have been several extensions and variants of Nesterov's work \cite{Nesterov83}, to the best of our knowledge this is the first time that the estimate sequence framework has been adapted to act as a \emph{lower bound} or \emph{under}estimate of $F(x)$.
-The UES framework is general, conceptually simple, and it allows the construction of a wide variety of algorithms to solve \eqref{eq:Problem}. \item \textbf{New algorithms.} We present 4 new algorithms that are computationally efficient and adhere to the UES framework.
+While there have been several extensions and variants of Nesterov's work on estimate sequences \cite{Nesterov83}, the definition of a UES involves \emph{lower bounds} or \emph{under}estimates of $F(x)$, which is new.
+The UES framework is general, conceptually simple, and it allows the construction of a wide variety of algorithms to solve \eqref{eq:Problem}. \item \textbf{New algorithms.} Four new algorithms are presented that are computationally efficient and whose iterates generate a UES.
 Crucially, two of our algorithms solve the \emph{composite} problem \eqref{eq:Problem}.
-The algorithms are: (i) SUESA, a GD type algorithm for smooth problems; (ii) ASUESA, an accelerated GD type algorithm for smooth problems; (iii) CUESA, a proximal GD type algorithm for composite problems, and (iv) ACUESA, an accelerated proximal GD type algorithm for composite problems. \item \textbf{Algorithms with optimal convergence rate.} Each of the algorithms generate iterates that form a UES, so all four algorithms are guaranteed to converge linearly to the optimal solution of \eqref{eq:Problem}.
-Moreover, the accelerated algorithms (ASUESA and ACUESA) are guaranteed to converge linearly \emph{at the optimal rate.} \item \textbf{Algorithms with convergence certificates.} The underestimate sequence builds a global lower bound of $F(x)$ at each iteration, and the gap between the (minimum of the) lower bound and $F(x_k)$ tends to zero.
-Thus, this difference acts as a kind of surrogate ``duality gap'', and once this gap falls below some (user defined) stopping tolerance $\epsilon$, it is guaranteed that the point returned by the algorithm is $\epsilon$-optimal. \item \textbf{No line search.} The algorithms developed in this work are computationally efficient and do not involve any `inner loops'.
+The algorithms are: (i) CUESA, a proximal GD type algorithm for composite problems; (ii) ACUESA, an accelerated proximal GD type algorithm for composite problems; (iii) SUESA, a GD type algorithm for smooth problems; and (iv) ASUESA, an accelerated GD type algorithm for smooth problems. \item \textbf{Algorithms with optimal convergence rate.} Each of the four algorithms generate iterates that form a UES, and all are guaranteed to converge to the optimal solution of \eqref{eq:Problem}.
+Moreover, all algorithms converge linearly, and the accelerated algorithms (ACUESA and ASUESA) converge \emph{at the optimal rate.} \item \textbf{Algorithms with convergence certificates.} The underestimate sequence builds a global lower bound of $F(x)$ at each iteration, and the gap between the (minimum of the) lower bound and $F(x_k)$ tends to zero.
+Thus, this difference acts as a kind of surrogate ``duality gap'', and once this gap falls below some (user defined) stopping tolerance $\epsilon$, it is guaranteed that the point returned by the algorithm is $\epsilon$-optimal.
+The algorithms can be used as subproblem solvers within existing algorithms, to ensure that the solutions to the subproblems are $\epsilon$-accurate. \item \textbf{No line search.} The algorithms developed in this work are computationally efficient and do not involve any `inner loops'.
 In contrast, the methods in \cite{Bubeck15,Drusvyatskiy16,Chen16} all involve an exact linesearch or a root finding process to determine necessary algorithmic parameters, which comes with an additional computational cost. \end{itemize}